juliasleptsova/juliasleptsova/README.md

 ### Projects

 <p> <a href="https://github.com/julimorozova/js--javascript-for-beginners">js--javascript-for-beginners</a>
-   The code for solving tasks of the course is a beginner javascript developer and code tests.
+   the repository contains solutions to tasks of <a href="https://otus.ru/online/online-js/">the javascript for beginners course</a> and tests for it.
 The jest test framework was used</p>

 <p align='left'>